Cúcuta: 17th century: Foundation

 In the early 17th century a great part of the valley of Cúcuta belonged to Captain Christopher de Araque Ponce de Leon.
-The land passed through inheritance to his son Fernando Araque Ponce de Leon, who was the owner of the entire territory from the Valley of Cúcuta to the village of San Jose, the jurisdiction of the city of San Faustino.
-These fields had been donated to the older Araque by the Governor of the province of New Mérida on 9 September 1630.
+The land passed through inheritance to his son Fernando Araque Ponce de Leon, who owned the entire territory from the Valley of Cúcuta to the village of San Jose, the jurisdiction of the city of San Faustino.
+These fields had been donated to the older Araque by the governor of the province of New Mérida on 9 September 1630.

 The resistance of the Motilones indigenous group towards the whites who were taking over and controlling the valley with economic ambitions was the key factor in the request for the establishment of a Catholic parish with the name "San José."
 Juana Rangel de Cuéllar donated 782 ha on June 17, 1733, for the construction of a church and land for Spanish families.
 Today, this area is the neighborhood of San Luis.